davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

 As we saw above, there are many packages above that can give you great tracing to the libraries you're already using.
 These libraries typically work by hooking into [telemetry](https://hexdocs.pm/telemetry/readme.html) events produced by these libraries and converting them into OpenTelemetry spans.
 Note that this is a point of confusion for many people, as the `telemetry` library is an BEAM-specific package for producing telemetry data inside a BEAM application, and is not directly related to OpenTelemetry.
 However, it is a useful mechanism for libraries, such as [opentelemetry_ecto](https://github.com/open-telemetry/opentelemetry-erlang-contrib/blob/main/instrumentation/opentelemetry_ecto/lib/opentelemetry_ecto.ex#L42) to hook into for producing spans.

 To start using these libraries, most simply require calling a `setup/1` function in our Application supervision tree.

+> #### What is telemetry? {: .info}
+>
+> Telemetry was a project that originally started in Phoenix, and was later taken on as a library agnostic project to provide a library agnostic means to producing events and run custom handlers.
+The code for telemetry is small, simple, and quite clever.
+I recommended reading through the [source code](https://github.com/beam-telemetry/telemetry/blob/main/src/telemetry.erl#L153) to demystify its mechanism.
+>
+> I also recommend reading through [Phoenix's Telemetry Guide](https://hexdocs.pm/phoenix/telemetry.html) for learning how you can integrate your own events into your application.

 ```elixir
 # my_app/lib/my_app/application.ex